NexPlayer/Android-SDK/advanced.md

 This method allows specific subtracks to be selected and played based on the bitrates of the tracks in HLS content.

-Only the tracks with the bitrates passed on this method with the parameter bitrates will be played by NexPlayer™.
-However, choosing a different option with the parameter optional lows NexPlayer™ to choose and play the selected subtracks based on the passed bitrates differently.
+Only the tracks with the bitrates passed on this method with the parameterbitrateswill be played by Nex- Player™.
+However, choosing a different option with the parameteroptionallows NexPlayer™ to choose and play the selected subtracks based on the passed bitrates differently.

 **Parameters**